saiamritp/generative-book/_pages/vae/vae.md

 ![img](https://www.jeremyjordan.me/content/images/2018/03/Screen-Shot-2018-03-17-at-11.31.15-PM.png)

-Our loss function for this network will consist of two terms, one which penalizes reconstruction error (which can be thought of maximizing the reconstruction likelihood as discussed earlier) and a second term which encourages our learned distribution $q(z|x)$ to be similar to the true prior distribution $p(z)$, which we'll assume follows a unit Gaussian distribution, for each dimension $j$ of the latent space.
+Our loss function for this network will consist of two terms, one which penalizes reconstruction error (which can be thought of maximizing the reconstruction likelihood as discussed earlier) and a second term which encourages our learned distribution $q(z/x)$ to be similar to the true prior distribution $p(z)$, which we'll assume follows a unit Gaussian distribution, for each dimension $j$ of the latent space.

 $$L(x,\hat{x}) + \sum_j{KL(q_j(z|x)||p(z))}$$